 Yes.
 You can manage your drop-in needs from your account page.
-The deadline for drop-ins is 11:59pm the day before and it is $26 per day.
 If you will have need of our drop-in service, even if it is only a few days a month, you will have to register and create a profile with our registration portal.
 We will accommodate emergency situations, provided we have permissions and prior notice, which may incur a higher fee.

 No credit will be issued for missed days, but if you need to cancel, you can do so in advance before the next billing cycle.
 Requests to cancel after the billing cycle has begun will be reviewed and refunds issued on a case-by-case basis.
 Our administration department would be happy to speak with you about your situation and guide you through the process.

 We offer a 10% discount for additional children in a household.
 Apollo offers one full scholarship for every fourteen students enrolled, to be used at the principal’s discretion.
-Students on free and reduced lunch can qualify for a sliding fee scale based on the credits available for reimbursement from state or local agencies (such as the Department of Agriculture).
 Apollo is currently not underwritten by any outside funding, and we do everything we can to keep our costs low.
 We do offer a special discount for school and district employees – please contact our Administration staff at +1-855-543-7277, ext.
 1 or firstname.lastname@example.org for more information.

 46-1188928.
 Receipts are emailed to you upon registration, but you can always retrieve one from your account page on our website.
 If you need a special letter to receive a reimbursement, please send your request to email@example.com with your requirements for our official letter listed in detail.